Copenhagen: Etymology

+The city's Latin name, Hafnia, is the namesake of the element hafnium.

 History

 Early history

-Although the earliest historical records of Copenhagen are from the end of the 12th century, recent archaeological finds in connection with work on the city's metropolitan rail system revealed the remains of a large merchant's mansion near today's Kongens Nytorv from c.
-1020.
-Excavations in Pilestræde have also led to the discovery of a well from the late 12th century.
-The remains of an ancient church, with graves dating to the 11th century, have been unearthed near where Strøget meets Rådhuspladsen.

-These finds indicate that Copenhagen's origins as a city go back at least to the 11th century.
 Substantial discoveries of flint tools in the area provide evidence of human settlements dating to the Stone Age.
 Many historians believe the town dates to the late Viking Age, and was possibly founded by Sweyn I Forkbeard.

+Multiple finds indicate that Copenhagen's origins as a city go back at least to the 11th century.
 The natural harbour and good herring stocks seem to have attracted fishermen and merchants to the area on a seasonal basis from the 11th century and more permanently in the 13th century.
 The first habitations were probably centred on Gammel Strand (literally 'old shore') in the 11th century or even earlier.
+Recent archaeological finds in connection with work on the city's metropolitan rail system, revealed the remains of a large merchant's mansion near today's Kongens Nytorv from c.
+1020.
+The remains of an ancient church, with graves dating to the 11th century, have been unearthed near where Strøget meets Rådhuspladsen.
+Excavations in Pilestræde have also led to the discovery of a well from the late 12th century.

-The earliest written mention of the town was in the 12th century when Saxo Grammaticus in Gesta Danorum referred to it as Portus Mercatorum, meaning 'Merchants' Harbour' or, in the Danish of the time, Købmannahavn.
+However, the earliest written mention of the town was in the 12th century when Saxo Grammaticus in Gesta Danorum referred to it as Portus Mercatorum, meaning 'Merchants' Harbour' or, in the Danish of the time, Købmannahavn.
 Traditionally, Copenhagen's founding has been dated to Bishop Absalon's construction of a modest fortress on the little island of Slotsholmen in 1167 where Christiansborg Palace stands today.
 The construction of the fortress was in response to attacks by Wendish pirates who plagued the coastline during the 12th century.
-Defensive ramparts and moats were completed and by 1177 St. Clemens Church had been built.
+Defensive ramparts and moats were completed, and by 1177 St. Clemens Church had been built.
 Attacks by the Wends continued, and after the original fortress was eventually destroyed by the marauders, islanders replaced it with Copenhagen Castle.